Laura Palmer: In film

 The next night, Bob comes through Laura's window and begins raping her, only to transform into Leland.
 The next morning she warns Leland to stay away from her.
 Upset, Laura uses more cocaine and has trouble concentrating at school.
 When Bobby realizes Laura was only using him to score cocaine, he breaks off their relationship.
 Subsequently, Laura breaks up with James, then goes to a cabin in the woods to have an orgy with Leo, One-Eyed Jack's poker dealer Jacques Renault (Walter Olkewicz), and prostitute Ronette Pulaski (Phoebe Augustine).
-Leland has followed her there; he attacks Jacques, leaving him incapacitated.
-Leo finds Jacques and promptly leaves.
-Both girls, having been tied up during their trysts with Jacques and Leo, are taken from the cabin by Leland to an abandoned train car.
+Leland has followed her there; he watches from the window as Jacques ties up and rapes Laura.
+When Jacques exits the cabin, Leland attacks him, leaving him incapacitated.
+Leo finds Jacques unconscious and flees.
+Both girls are taken from the cabin by Leland to an abandoned train car.
 Laura asks Leland if he is going to kill her, but Bob appears and tells Laura he intends to possess her.
 Mike has tracked Leland/Bob to the train, but when Ronette tries to let him in, Leland beats her unconscious.
 Mike manages to throw in Teresa's ring.
 Laura puts it on, which prevents Bob from possessing her.
 Enraged, Leland/Bob stabs Laura to death.
 Leland/Bob places Laura's body in the lake.
 As her corpse drifts away, Leland/Bob enters the Red Room, where he encounters Mike and the Man from Another Place, who announce they want their share of "garmonbozia", a supernatural substance generated by pain and fear.

-As Laura's body is found by the Sheriff's department, Cooper comforts her spirit in the Black Lodge, as an angel appears before them and Laura begins to weep with joy.
+As Laura's body is found by the Sheriff's department, Cooper comforts her spirit in the Black Lodge.
+An angel appears before them and Laura begins to weep with joy.

 Laura is the protagonist of the 2014 film Twin Peaks: The Missing Pieces, which features deleted scenes from Fire Walk with Me, pieced together to make a feature-length film.